 The jury found that Ford’s products were defectively designed, that Ford failed to warn Mr. Scott, and that Ford was negligent, apportioning 22% liability to Ford.
 The jury awarded Mr. Scott $1,225,000 for his medical costs and lost income and $5,000,000 for his pain, suffering, and emotional distress.
 The jury also awarded Sharon Scott, his wife, $600,000 for her loss of her husband’s support and companionship.

-Mr. and Mrs. Scott were represented at trial by several Kazan Law attorneys led by Justin Bosl and Joseph Satterley.
+The Scotts were represented at jury trial by several Kazan Law attorneys led by Justin Bosl and Joseph Satterley.
+Ted Pelletier and the Kazan Law appellate and motions team handled the appellate case.